ampproject/amphtml/extensions/amp-accordion/amp-accordion.md

 Apply the `expanded` attribute to a nested `<section>` to expand that section when the page loads.

-Bind the `expanded` attribute to a `<section>` to expand or collapse that section.
-An expanded section collapses if the expression evaluates as false.
-A collapsed section expands if the expression evaluates as anything other than false.
+Use `amp-bind` to bind the `[expanded]` attribute to programmatically expand or collapse a `<section>` element.
+An expanded section collapses when the expression evaluates as `false`.
+A collapsed section expands if the expression evaluates to anything other than `false`.

 [example preview="top-frame" playground="true" imports="amp-accordion:1.0"]